aarong/feedme-server-core/README.md

 - `params.errorCode` (string) The error code to return to the clients.

 - `params.errorData` (Object) The error data to return to the clients.
-Must be JSON-expressible.

 Errors thrown (for all three usages):